chrisbrasington/nextfest/2025_October_awards.md

   </a>
 </div>

 [MOTORSLICE](https://github.com/chrisbrasington/nextfest/blob/main/2025_October.md#motorslice) for sure since I had been watching the dev.
-I really liked his character animations and managing to be an indie dev with some gameplay mechanics not seen in other games such as wallrunning with a chainsaw "infinitely" is really impressive...
+I really liked his character animations and managing to be an indie dev with some gameplay mechanics not seen in other games such as wallrunning with a chainsaw "infintely" is really impressive ESPECIALLY for a 3D platformer/action game.
+So much of that has been done before.

 Runner-up: [Demon Tides](https://github.com/chrisbrasington/nextfest/blob/main/2025_October.md#neon-divide) is so good, I literally had to mention it here.
 It was most played too.